Finite mathematics as the most general (fundamental) mathematics: Why finite mathematics is more natural than classical one

+The founders of QT and scientists who essentially contributed to it were highly educated.
+But they used only SM, and even now FM is not a part of standard education for physicists.
+The development of QFT has shown that the theory contains anomalies and divergences.
+Most physicists considering those problems, work in the framework of SM and do not acknowledge that they arise just because this mathematics is applied.

+Several famous physicists (e.g., the Nobel Prize laureates Gross, Nambu and Schwinger) discussed approaches when QT involves FM (see e.g., \cite{Nambu}).
+A detailed discussion of these approaches is given in the book \cite{Vourdas} where they are characterized as hybrid quantum systems.
+The reason is that here momenta and coordinates belong to a finite ring or field but wave functions are elements of standard Hilbert spaces.
+Then the problem of foundation of QT is related to the problem of foundation of SM.
+On the other hand, in \cite{book,arxiv,lev3,lev1,lev2}, we have proposed an approach called finite quantum theory (FQT) where not only physical quantities but also wave functions involve finite rings or fields.

-In view of those examples, the following problem arises: is it justified to always use mathematics with infinitesimals for describing nature in which infinitesimals do not exist?
-There is no doubt that the technique of classical mathematics is very powerful, and in many cases describes physical phenomena with a very high accuracy.
-However, a problem arises whether there are phenomena which cannot be correctly described by mathematics involving infinitesimals.
+In view of this discussion, a problem arises whether it is justified to use mathematics with infinitesimals for describing nature in which infinitesimals do not exist.
+Although SM describes many physical phenomena with a very high accuracy, a problem arises whether there are phenomena which cannot be correctly described by mathematics involving infinitesimals.

-Some facts of classical mathematics seem to be unnatural from the point of view of common sense.
-For example, $tg(x)$ is one-to-one reflection of $(-\pi/2,\pi/2)$ onto $(-\infty,\infty)$, i.e. the impression might arise that the both intervals have the same numbers of elements although the first interval is a nontrivial part of the second one.
-Another example is the Hilbert paradox with an infinite hotel.
-But mathematicians even treat those facts as pretty ones.
-For example, Hilbert said: "No one shall expel us from the paradise that Cantor has created for us”.
+Some facts of SM seem to be unnatural.
+For example, $tg(x)$ is one-to-one reflection of $(-\pi/2,\pi/2)$ onto $(-\infty,\infty)$, i.e., the impression might arise that the both intervals have the same numbers of elements although the first interval is a nontrivial part of the second one.
+However, Hilbert said: "No one shall expel us from the paradise that Cantor has created for us”.

-From the point of view of Hilbert's approach to mathematics (see Sec.
-1) it is not important whether the above statements are natural or not, since the goal of the approach is to find a complete and consistent set of axioms.
-In the framework of this approach, the problem of foundation of classical mathematics has been investigated by many great mathematicians (e.g., Cantor, Fraenkel, G\"{o}del, Hilbert, Kronecker, Russell, Zermelo and others).
+From the point of view of Hilbert's approach (see Sec. \ref{goal}) it is not important whether some statements of SM are natural or not, since the goal of the approach is to find a complete and consistent set of axioms.
+In the framework of this approach, the problem of foundation of SM has been investigated by many great mathematicians (e.g., Cantor, Fraenkel, G\"{o}del, Hilbert, Kronecker, Russell, Zermelo and others).
 Their philosophy was based on macroscopic experience in which the concepts of infinitesimals, continuity and standard division are natural.
-However, as noted above, those concepts contradict the existence of elementary particles and are not natural in quantum theory.
+However, as noted above, those concepts contradict the existence of elementary particles and are not natural in QT.
 The illusion of continuity arises when one neglects the discrete structure of matter.